dmd-program/dmd-400-sp17/capstone-project-proposal.md

 9. **Research**
    * What areas of research do you intend to pursue during the production of this project?
      * Your project should include either a contemporary critical issue, explore critical theory, or relate the project to design methods and principles.
    * What research resources available to you?
 10. **Questions for your proposal reviewers**
    * List three questions that might help you better some aspect of the project.
 Avoid vague questions such as, “_Is this a good project_?” or “_What should I do?_”.
 Instead focus your questions on the specific areas of your project that could benefit from feedback.

 ## Submission details

-1. The proposal will consist of two main deliverables.
+Does the proposal include all specified sections?
+Are all sections thoughtfully considered and fully developed?
+Is this proposal free from spelling and grammar errors?
+If so, submit the following:

 1. A PDF exported document
-   2. A recorded zoom video presentation.

-## Grading rubric

-1. Does the proposal include all specified sections?
-2. Are all sections thoughtfully considered and fully developed?
-3. Is this proposal free from spelling and grammar errors?